Ride for $1 · Strand District stops · Cruise port access · Local food tours within walking distance

 Payment & Planning

-Bring exact change—$1 for adults, kids accompanied by adults ride free
+Bring exact change — $1 for adults, kids accompanied by adults ride free.
+The operator carries no change.

 Consider it part of the experience, not just getting from A to B